-DUE TO COVID-19, TAKE A MOMENT TO FAMILIARIZE YOURSELF WITH CURRENT CHANGES REGARDING YOUR APPOINTMENT.
+DUE TO COVID-19, TAKE A MOMENT TO FAMILIARIZE YOURSELF WITH CURRENT GUIDELINES REGARDING YOUR APPOINTMENT.

 As you read below, you will see we have uniformly summarized our current approach to the COVID 19 virus:

 - We are open for our regular business hours and seeing patients for both preventative and treatment appointments.

 - MASK REQUIRED for all patients and accompanying guardians/family members entering the office.
 Mask can be provided by front desk personnel if needed.

 - PATIENT ONLY are allowed in treatment rooms to minimize exposure of aerosols to guardians/family members.
 Exceptions apply where medically necessary for patient to have assistance or when patient is less than 3 years old.
 With exceptions meeting the above requirements, ONE guardian/family member is allowed in the room at the time of treatment.

 - We are adhering to OSHA sanitation guidelines (as always).
 This includes single use masks, gloves, equipment covers and sterilized instruments utilizing an autoclave sterilizer.